openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-|LANG| does not support import assertions because import is not a runtime but
+|LANG| does not support import assertions because import is a compile-time
-a compile-time feature in the language, and asserting correctness of imported APIs at runtime makes no sense in a statically typed language.
-Use ordinary ``import`` syntax instead.
+rather than a runtime feature in the language, and asserting correctness of imported APIs at runtime makes no sense in a statically typed language.
+Use the ordinary ``import`` syntax instead.

 |CB_BAD|
 ~~~~~~~~